BerndiVader/MythicDenizenAddon/readme.md

 - mm denizen spawn
   - returns: context.entity context.location context.level context.mobtype context.cancelled

-  - entity = entity instance of activemob
+  - entity = dEntity of activemob
-  - location = spawn location
+  - location = dLocation
-  - level = level of activemob
+  - level = Integer value of the moblevel
-  - mobtype = mobtype of activemob
+  - mobtype = Mobtype of activemob as string
-  - cancelled = if event is allready cancelled (cant be undo)
+  - cancelled = Boolean value if event is cancelled or not. (cant be undo)

   - event can be cancelled by determine true